R. B. Choudary

-Ratanlal Bhagatram Choudary is an Indian film producer who has worked in several film industries, predominantly in Tamil and Telugu along with a few films in Malayalam and Hindi.
-He is the founder of the production company Super Good Films.
+Ratanlal Bhagatram Choudary (18 April 1949 – 5 May 2026) was an Indian film producer who worked in several film industries, predominantly in Tamil and Telugu along with a few films in Malayalam and Hindi.
+He was the founder of the production company Super Good Films.

 Career

-R. B. Choudary hails from a Rajasthani family.
-He worked in the steel, exports and jewel industries before entering film production.
+R. B. Choudary hailed from a Rajasthani family.
+He worked in the steel export and jewellery industries before entering film production.
 He started his career as a producer with Malayalam film industry first and produced a few films under "Super" banner.
 In 1989, he entered Tamil film industry and produced films on 'Super' banner in partnership with R. Mohan, who manufactured "Good Knight" mosquito mats.
-When they decided to part ways, Choudary borrowed good from 'Good Knight' and modified it as 'Super Good' films.
+When they decided to part ways, Choudary borrowed good from 'Good Knight' and renamed his production house Super Good Films.

-Personal life
+Personal life and death

-Choudhary married Mahjabeen, a Tamilian woman.
-Choudary's two youngest sons Jithan Ramesh and Jiiva are both actors.
+Choudhary married Mahjabeen, a Tamilian woman and had four sons: Suresh produces films at their home production Super Good Films, Jeevan is a businessman who runs a steel company, Jithan Ramesh is an actor and producer, and the youngest son Jiiva is an actor.

+He was the president of the Sri Seervi Samaj Mahasabha in Tamil Nadu.

+Choudhary died in a car collision near Beawar, Rajasthan on 5 May 2026 while on route to a family wedding with his nephew.
+In an attempt to avoid hitting a herd of cows, the driver swerved the car into a roadside barrier; while the driver and nephew survived with injuries and were hospitalised, Choudhary died on spot.

 Awards

 A list of awards received by R. B. Choudary include: